 Rhinophyma is a disfiguring nasal deformity due to the proliferation of sebaceous glands and underlying connective tissue.
 The name itself is broken down into "rhis," derived from Greek meaning nose, and "phyma," also Greek, for skin tumor.
 While rhinophyma is the most common subtype of these tumor-like swellings, this type of presentation can manifest at other sites.
 These include the following:

-Acne rosacea is the precursor condition to later development of rhinophyma and was linked to this disease as the ultimate expression of rosacea in 1846 by Ferdinando Hebra Von (1816-1880).
-Historically, the condition has been known to exist as seen in a 15th Century painting by Domenico Ghirlandaio (1490), "An Old Man and His Grandson," which shows a man with a large rhinophyma (See Figure).
+Rosacea is the precursor condition to the later development of rhinophyma and was linked to this disease as the ultimate expression of rosacea in 1846 by Ferdinando Hebra Von (1816-1880).
+Historically, the condition has been known to exist, as seen in a 15th Century painting by Domenico Ghirlandaio (1490), "An Old Man and His Grandson," which shows a man with a large rhinophyma (See Figure).

-Acne rosacea is more common in females.
-However, rhinophyma is most commonly found in white men over the age of 50 with a male to female ratio of 5 to 1 to 30 to 1.
+Rosacea is more common in females.
+However, rhinophyma is most commonly found in white men over the age of 50, with a male-to-female ratio of 5 to 1 to 30 to 1.
 Occurrence in Asian or African American men has been reported in the literature but is uncommon.
 There is a hypothesis that androgenic influences predispose rhinophyma development in males.

 Histopathologic examination reveals hypertrophic sebaceous glands and thickened dermis containing fibrovascular myxoid stroma and lymphatic cells.
 Expansion of the sebaceous unit leads to sebum plugging.
 In observed cases of severe rhinophyma, sebaceous glands become destroyed by edema and fibrosis, producing a lymphoedema-type histologic picture.